Discover Noto in Japan | NOTO DMC

 Quality

-Satoyama experience to incorporate the blessings of nature into daily life
+A Satoyama experience that incorporates the blessings of nature into daily life.

-Explore the village with a local grandma and harvest fresh vegetables and wild plants from the fields.
-In the evening, you will learn how to cook dinner from the grandma in the 100-year-old private house kitchen.
+Explore the village with a local grandmother then harvest fresh vegetables and wild plants from her kitchen garden.
+Learn how to cook dinner with her in the kitchen of a 100-year-old private house in the evening.

-Chinkin Art decoration experience taught by a renown craftsman
+Experience Chinkin Art decoration taught by a renowned craftsman

-Visit the workshop at the home of a Wajima lacquerware craftsman, who uses a blade to carve patterns into the lacquer surface and incrust gold powder.
+Visit the workshop at the home of a Wajima lacquerware craftsman, and learn how he uses a blade to carve patterns into the lacquer surface and inlays gold powder.

 Wajima morning market and ama divers’ life tour

-By visiting with a local guide, you can learn about the local food culture and communicate with the locals.
-With a BBQ corner available, guests will grill directly the seafood they purchased on the spot!
+With the help of a local guide, you can learn about the food culture and interact with the merchants at the morning market.
+A BBQ corner is available, so guests can grill the seafood they purchased directly on the spot!

 Magaki no sato village walk

-The village of Ozawa is surrounded by a fences made of bamboo called “magaki”, making it look like a fortress.
-Guests will wander through Ozawa guided by a resident of the village, and hear about the life with the “magaki”.
+The village of Ozawa is surrounded by fences made out of bamboo called “magaki”, making it look like a fortress.
+Guests will wander through Ozawa guided by a resident, and hear about the life with these spectacular fences.

 Charcoal-making techniques and creative Italian lunch

-Visit a charcoal workshop and talk with the owner who has revitalized the forests by producing high quality charcoal for tea ceremonies and hear his story.
-After that, enjoy a creative Italian Kaiseki meal collaborated with charcoal maker at the 100-year-old house restaurant.
+Visit a charcoal workshop and talk with the owner, who has revitalized the forests by producing high-quality charcoal for tea ceremonies.
+Hear his story and learn about his craft.
+Afterward, enjoy a creative Italian Kaiseki meal, in collaboration with the charcoal maker, at a 100-year-old house restaurant.

 Day 1

-Enjoy picking wild vegetables, harvesting seasonal vegetables, and cooking with a grandmother living in the Satoyama countryside.
-The vegetables and wild plants harvested by the guests themselves in the morning are cooked with the grandma at a 100-year-old private house for dinner.
-Learn how to make tempura, miso soup, and “aemono” salad, and cook rice in a traditional kitchen with a kamado (clay pot).
+Enjoy picking wild vegetables, harvesting seasonal products, and cooking with a grandmother who lives in the Satoyama countryside.
+The vegetables and wild plants that guests harvested in the morning are cooked with her at a 100-year-old private house for dinner.
+Learn how to make tempura, miso soup or aemono salad, and cook rice in a traditional kitchen using a kamado (clay pot).

-• Chinkin is a decorative technique in which a chisel is used to engrave a patterns or designs on the surface of lacquerware and gold leaf or gold powder is pressed into the engraved areas, requiring a high level of skill and delicacy.
+• Chinkin is a decorative technique in which a chisel is used to engrave patterns or designs on the surface of lacquerware, and gold leaf or gold powder is pressed into the engraved areas.
+This technique requires a high level of skill and delicacy.

 • Be guided to their workshop and witness the meticulous work applied by the craftsmen.